Risk-based Oversight (RBO)

 When will I see this in the field?

-We anticipate that Risk-based Oversight will be in field by 2020.
+We anticipate that Risk-based Oversight will be in field in early 2020.
 We’re still determining how it could work and testing certain parts of the risk-based approach.
-We’ve also gathered information from LECs across the province in Town Hall meetings to determine how this change could potentially affect their businesses to ensure the rollout is as smooth as possible.
-ESA is planning more RBO Town Halls in October/November 2018 and will be contacting all LECs when registration is open.
+We’ve also gathered information from LECs across the province in Town Hall meetings to determine how this change could potentially affect their businesses and to ensure the rollout is as smooth as possible.